 How Much Does an Apartment Cost?

-How Much Is Rent in the US?
+How Much Is Rent in the United States?

-Rent Prices by City
+Median Rent Prices by City

 Apartment List offers detailed reports for over 30 major cities, which you can find linked in our National Rent Report.
-Each of these has an easy to view snapshot of median and average rent.
+Each of these has an easy to view snapshot of median rent month-over-month.
+Additionally, our Data & Rent Estimate Reports offer estimates at the state, city, and county levels for a much larger number of localities.

-What State has the Most Expensive Rent?
+What State Has the Most Expensive Rent?

 What State Has the Least Expensive Rent?